gregory-ledenev/java-class-extension/README.md

 ### Shipping Logic - Functional Style

-To ship an item, we could define a method that uses modern switch statements with pattern matching:
+To ship an item, we could define a method that uses a modern switch statement with pattern matching:
 ```java
 public ShippingInfo ship(Item item) {
     return switch (item) {